nanoutils/nanoutils/docs/docs/methods.md

 ## `fromPairs`

-Collects an `object` from pairs of keys and values
+Collects `object` from pairs of keys and values

 ```js
 import { fromPairs } from 'nanoutils'